The Logical Theory of Canonical Maps: The Elements & Distinctions Analysis of the Morphisms, Duality, Canonicity, and Universal Constructions in Set: Elements Distinctions Analysis

-This \textit{logical theory of canonical maps} is that all "canonical" maps in $Set$ arise from the given data in these two ways or by compositions of them--which then extends to $Set$-based concrete categories.
-If the given data in a universal construction are sufficient to define maps via one or the other of the two logical partial orders, then those maps are canonical (always relative to the given data).
 The thesis cannot be proven since "canonical" is an intuitive notion.
-But we will show that all the canonical maps and unique factor maps in the universal constructions (limits and colimits) in $Set$ arise in this way from the partial orders of the dual lattices (or algebras) of subsets and partitions--which thus satisfies the Marquis criteria.
+But we will show that all the canonical maps and unique factor maps in the universal constructions (limits, colimits, and the exponential or Currying adjuction) in $Sets$ arise in this way from the partial orders of the dual lattices (or algebras) of subsets and partitions--which thus satisfies the Marquis criteria.
 This logical basis for this theory of canonical maps accounts for the name "logical."
-In $Set$-based concrete categories, there may be maps that are part of the structure of the structured sets which can be taken as given `by-definition' canonical maps in those categories and which may be composed with the canonical maps from the underlying category $Set$ (that have to arise in the specified ways) to make more canonical morphisms.

-\subsection{Initial \& terminal objects in $Set$}
+\subsection{Initial \& terminal objects in $Sets$}

 The top of the powerset Boolean algebra $\wp\left( U\right) $ is $U$, where each subset $S\subseteq U$ induces the canonical injection $S\rightarrow U$.
-The bottom of the Boolean algebra, the null set $\emptyset$, is included in any set, e.g., $\emptyset\subseteq U$, so the induced morphism $\emptyset \rightarrow U$ is the canonical map that makes $\emptyset$ the initial object in $Set$ (taking $U$ as any set).
+The bottom of the Boolean algebra, the null set $\emptyset$, is included in any set, e.g., $\emptyset\subseteq U$, so the induced morphism $\emptyset \rightarrow U$ is the canonical map that makes $\emptyset$ the initial object in $Sets$ (taking $U$ as any set).